StudyBox-EIP/front-mobile/README.md

 ---

 ### Lint tbe Code
 Lintage is very important for the visual clarity of your code.
-This is why there is command to make it easly.
+This is why there is command to make it easily.
 ```shell
 $ npm run lint
 ```